bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/about/me.md

 ---
-title: Features
+title: About Me
 weight: 2
 seo:
-  title: Features
+  title: About Me
-  description: This is the features page
+  description: This is the About Me page
   extra:
     - name: 'og:type'
       value: website
       keyName: property
     - name: 'og:title'
-      value: Features
+      value: About Me
       keyName: property
     - name: 'og:description'
-      value: This is the features page
+      value: This is the About Me page
       keyName: property
     - name: 'twitter:card'
       value: summary
     - name: 'twitter:title'
-      value: Features
+      value: About Me
     - name: 'twitter:description'
-      value: This is the features page
+      value: This is the About Me page
 template: docs
 ---